 - Sustainability Champion (20 points or more).

 Employees are recognized for their achievements and participation in the program.

-To learn more: Contact the sustainability director
+To learn more: Visit the Sustainability Passport Google Site

 The fund supports significant physical upgrades to campus, proposed by faculty and staff, that measurably improve the university’s ecological impact.
 Any faculty or staff member may submit a proposal.

 The Oak Event Certification proveds a framework for the Colgate Community to plan and execute environment-friendly and sustainable events on campus.
 This program provides consultation and resources aimed to assist event planners with actions that help reduce our ecological and carbon footprints.